Gangadharkuratti/Day-1_python-course/README.md

   - programto calculate compound interest
   - program to find simple interest
   - program to check whether the user entered is alphabet or not

+## completed (Day_12)
+  - practice set 12 ✅

+## programs
+  - program to check whether a user entered character is vowel or a consonent
+  - program to check the entered alphabet is a lower or upper case
+  - program to print the ASCII value of entered character
+  - program to print the sum of natural numbers